Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

 A report which includes information by age, gender, year of attainment and qualifcation type.

-- By the age of 19, 82 per cent had attained the level 1 threshold, 78 per cent had level 2 and 53 per cent had level 3.
+- By the age of 19, 82 per cent had attained the level 2 threshold, and 53 per cent had level 3.

 - Level 2 attainment increased by 22 percentage points between ages 15 and 19.
-Level 3 attainment increased by 15 percentage points between ages 17 and 19.
+Level 3 attainment increased by 11 percentage points between ages 17 and 19.
 Over time, level 2 and 3 attainment has been increasing at each age from 15 to 19.

 - The proportion of females achieving each level was higher than for males at all ages, although the size of this gap decreased as age increased.